Inertia-Lighting/privacy-policy/roblox-products/README.md

 ---

 ## Information
-Our products interact with our discord-bot-api-server and shall derive their [privacy policy](../discord-bot-api-server/README.md).
+Our products interact with our discord-bot-api-server and shall derive its [privacy policy](../discord-bot-api-server/README.md).

 ---